danilocurvelo/imd0913-2023/schedule.md

 ---
 layout: page
-title: Schedule
+title: Agenda
-description: The weekly event schedule.
+description: A agenda semanal do curso.
 ---

-# Weekly Schedule
+# Agenda Semanal

 {% for schedule in site.schedules %}
 {{ schedule }}